microsoft/sqlworkshops/sql2019lab/06_Additional_Migration.md

 In SQL Server 2019, we have shipped Java as an example of using SQL Server Language Extensions.
 As part of the Java installation, we now include an open-source, full-supported version of Java from Azul.

-Try the Java tutorial to implement Regular Expressions at https://docs.microsoft.com/en-us/sql/language-extensions/tutorials/search-for-string-using-regular-expressions-in-java.
+After taking this workshop you can try the Java tutorial to implement Regular Expressions at https://docs.microsoft.com/en-us/sql/language-extensions/tutorials/search-for-string-using-regular-expressions-in-java.

 <h3><b><a name="voicecustomer">The Voice of the Customer</a></b></h3>